satheesh08/FormulaFieldRiskAnalyser/README.md

-## Adding Remote Site Settings for OpenAI API in Salesforce
+## Adding Remote Site Settings for Gemini API in Salesforce

-To configure Salesforce to communicate with the OpenAI API, follow these steps to add a remote site setting.
+To configure Salesforce to communicate with the Gemini API, follow these steps to add a remote site setting.

 ## Steps to Add Remote Site Settings